Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Experimental Evaluation

-\textbf{Leakage Detection.} To determine whether a model response reveals protected system instruction content \cite{carlini2021extracting,carlini2022quantifying}, we employ an automated judge-based evaluation pipeline \cite{zheng2023judging,zhu2024arena}.
-Two judge models are used across different phases of the study.
-During the initial attack evaluation, \textbf{GPT-4.1-mini} is used to classify responses generated by the target models.
-For experiments involving \textbf{Chain-of-Thought (CoT) reshaped system instructions}, we use \textbf{GPT-OSS-120B}, a locally hosted open-weight model deployed on NVIDIA DGX Spark infrastructure with GB10 GPU hardware, as the judge.
-Using two independent judge models helps reduce potential bias associated with relying on a single model for automated evaluation and improves the robustness of leakage detection.
+To determine whether a model response reveals protected system instruction content\cite{carlini2021extracting,carlini2022quantifying}, we employ an automated judge-based evaluation pipeline\cite{zheng2023judging,zhu2024arena}.
+We use GPT-OSS-120B as the judge model for leakage classification.
+GPT-OSS-120B is a locally hosted open-weight model deployed on NVIDIA DGX Spark\texttrademark~systems. \footnote{Each NVIDIA DGX Spark\texttrademark~system is equipped with a GB10 Grace Blackwell\texttrademark~superchip and 128\,GB of coherent memory.}